HolgerBovbjerg/P6-bearing-analyser/README.md

   * main.c
   * I2C_funcs.c

-In main.c it is only the code between these lines that are writte by the group:
+In main.c it is only the code between these lines that are written by the group:

 //------------	START OF CODE WRITTEN BY GR643	---------------------------------------------